pbisen/pbisen.github.io/content/DevOps/iac-cicd.md

 ## Conclusion

-Our IaC-powered CI/CD framework has transformed how we manage infrastructure and deployments at CRED.
+Our IaC-powered CI/CD framework has transformed how we manage infrastructure and deployments.
 By combining Pulumi and CloudFormation with developer-friendly tools, we've created a system that maintains high standards while enabling developer productivity.

 ## Resources